Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

-The United MileagePlus Explorer Card now has a special offer: 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+The United MileagePlus® Explorer Card now has a limited time offer: 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
 Offer ends 3/15/2018.

-The $95 annual fee is NOT waived the first year.
+The $95 annual fee is waived for the first year.

 Usually, the offer sits around 30,000 miles for a while, with targeted deals for 50,000 miles.
 So an offer open to the public for a full 50,000 miles is a decent opportunity if you’re looking to earn more United miles, though since the annual fee isn’t waived you’re basically paying $95 for an extra 20,000 miles versus the standard offer.